Even though cannabidiol (CBD) is said to have a relaxing and soothing effect, don't expect to get high from taking CBD.

+You may have heard about the various purported health benefits of this non-intoxicating cannabinoid, but how does CBD feel once it enters your system?
 Many consumers and medical patients report several positive effects after taking CBD, including feelings of relaxation and calmness.
-But the exact feeling you'll get from CBD is contingent on several factors, including the type of CBD product, the total CBD dosage, and individual-specific factors.
+But the exact feeling you'll get from CBD is contingent on several factors, including the type of CBD product, the total CBD dosage, and your ECS.

-Individual-specific characteristics such as the consumer's weight, diet, metabolism, other medications, genetics, and medical conditions, as well as the formulation and quality of the CBD product itself could all influence the amount of therapeutic value that CBD will offer.
+Individual-specific characteristics such as the consumer's weight, diet, metabolism, other medications, genetics, and medical conditions, as well as the formulation and quality of the CBD product itself, could all influence the amount of therapeutic value that CBD will offer.

 Different types of CBD oil deliver different effects

 When you stumble upon a wide selection of CBD oil products, there might not appear to be much differentiating them.
 However, not all CBD oil will make you feel the same.
 In fact, the effects of various CBD oil products can differ drastically.

 There are two main classifications of the cannabis plant that produce CBD: hemp and marijuana.
 Though the CBD molecular structure is identical regardless of source, there's a difference between the chemical makeup of hemp and marijuana plants, which can lead to CBD oil products with different effects.
 Additionally, understanding if CBD comes from a hemp plant or a marijuana plant is important when it comes to the big question: is CBD legal?